9brada6/tabs-with-posts/development.md

 ### Icons

 - Do something with rating icons packs.
-- Make all icons align perfectly, under all conditions.
+- Make all icons align perfectly, under all conditions, tested on Firefox.

 - Make icons work also inline and via a file.